daac-tools/vaporetto/README.md

 2. Edit the dictionary.

    The dictionary is a csv file.
-Each row contains a string pattern, corresponding weights, and a comment in the following order:
+Each row contains a string pattern, corresponding weight array, and a comment in the following order:

    * `word` - A string pattern (usually, a word)
    * `weights` - A weight array.
-Weights are concatenated by white spaces.
+When the string pattern is contained in the input string, these weights are added to character boundaries of the range of the found pattern.
    * `comment` - A comment that does not affect the behaviour.

    Vaporetto splits a text when the total weight of the boundary is a positive number, so we add a new entry as follows: